Motivic Realizations of Singularity Categories and Vanishing Cycles: Introduction

 We are now in a position to state our main theorem comparing singularity categories and vanishing cycles (see Section \ref{section-maintheo}).
 Let us take $S=\Spec A$ to be a henselian trait with $A$ excellent \footnote{In practice we will be working with complete discrete valuation rings.
 In this case excellence conditions is always verified.} and with algebraically closed residue field $k$, quotient field $K$, and let us fix a uniformizer $\pi$ in $A$, so that $A/\pi =k$.
-We denote by $i_{\sigma}: \sigma:= \Spec \, k \to S$ the canonical closed immersion, and by $\eta$ the generic point of $S$. \\ Given now a regular scheme $X$, together with a morphism $p:X\to S$ which is proper and flat \todos{, and with smooth generic fiber $X_\eta$- we never use this}, we consider the LG-pair $(X/S,\underline{\pi})$, where $\underline{\pi}$ is defined as the composite For a prime $\ell$ different from the characteristic of $k$, we may consider the following two objects inside $\mathrm{Sh}_{\mathbb{Q}_{\ell}}(\sigma)= \mathrm{Sh}_{\mathbb{Q}_{\ell}}(k)$:\\
+We denote by $i_{\sigma}: \sigma:= \Spec \, k \to S$ the canonical closed immersion, and by $\eta$ the generic point of $S$. \\ Given now a regular scheme $X$, together with a morphism $p:X\to S$ which is proper and flat, we consider the LG-pair $(X/S,\underline{\pi})$, where $\underline{\pi}$ is defined as the composite For a prime $\ell$ different from the characteristic of $k$, we may consider the following two objects inside $\mathrm{Sh}_{\mathbb{Q}_{\ell}}(\sigma)= \mathrm{Sh}_{\mathbb{Q}_{\ell}}(k)$:\\